aerospike/aerolab/docs/aws/README.md

 Executing `aerolab cluster create help` once the backend has been selected will display the relevant options.

+## Notes on AWS and custom VPCs

+If not using the default VPC, certain conditions must be met when configuring a custom one.
+[See this manual on correct configuration of a custom VPC](VPC.md)

 ### Examples:

 #### First subnet in default VPC/AZ: